Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Another, more detached thought plaguing him was that it was a nice day.
 Clear blue skies, crisp cold air, a perfect late fall day in the runup to Thanksgiving.
 A slow news day, even.
 And *that* was about to shatter like glass under a hammer.
 His speech writers were already looking grey and stressed as they assaulted a first draft of his address to the nation... and to the world.
 This was an *Allied* effort, after all.

 There would be coordination, at a high level.
-He had an emergency call scheduled with The Great Father and the King in the next few hours, where they would…
+He had an emergency call scheduled with The Great Father and the King in the next few hours, where they would...

 Well.
 Decide the fate of billions.